RyStreet/Demo-site-code-refactor/README.md

 Description
-This project is a code refactor challenge to improve and optimize this example website's HTML and CSS
+This project is a code refactor challenge to improve and optimize this example website's HTML and CSS.

 My motivation for this project was to improve the functionality and semantic structure of Horiseon's source code.

+Changes to the HTML and CSS can be found within the comments of the source code.

 Installation
 N/A